Al Qaeda names fighters behind attack on Burkina capital

 Burkina Faso's new government, named just days ago following a year-long transition period punctuated by unrest, has declared three days of national mourning.

-In another sign that a regional Islamist insurgency is intensifying, an elderly Australian doctor and his wife were abducted over the weekend by unknown assailants in northern Burkina Faso near the Malian border.
+In another sign that a regional Islamist insurgency is intensifying, an elderly Australian doctor and his wife were abducted at the weekend by unknown assailants in northern Burkina Faso near the Malian border.

 Leaders from Burkina and Mali have agreed to work more closely to fight jihadists by sharing intelligence and conducting joint security patrols.

-Neighbouring Benin's President Thomas Boni Yayi arrived in the capital on Monday to offer his condolences to President Roch Marc Kabore, and said the West African regional bloc ECOWAS would hold an emergency summit to discuss the issue.
+Neighbouring Benin's President Thomas Boni Yayi arrived in the capital on Monday to offer his condolences to President Roch Marc Kabore.

-(Reporting by Mathieu Bonkoungou, Matthew Mpoke Bigg and Kissima Diagana; Writing by Emma Farge; Editing by Editing by Jonathan Oatis)
+(Reporting by Mathieu Bonkoungou, Matthew Bigg and Kissima Diagana; Writing by Emma Farge Editing by Jeremy Gaunt)